High Power Diode Lasers: Systems for the Industry

 The highest possible process stability and system availability in a triple-shift operation are the requirements in the automobile industry, as fulfilled and proven by the diode lasersin a host of applications for years now.
 With an almost zero-maintenance operation and a lifetime of much more than 30,000 operating hours at its highest efficiency, the direct diode laser is clearly superior to other laser beam sources.
 As a comparison: with lamp-pumped Nd:YAG lasers, the lamps need to be changed about every 1,000 operation hours, which always entails downtime and service costs.

-This philosophy has given rise to lasers that, today, offer up to 25 kW power as standard and can even reach an unusually high efficiency of almost 50 percent.
+This philosophy has given rise to lasers that, today, offer up to 45 kW power as standard and can even reach an unusually high efficiency to over 50 percent.
 Meanwhile, converter lasers with high beam powers of up to 4 mm mrad are available in the power class of up to 4 kW.
 Laserline’s diode lasers are long-lasting, low-maintenance, and compactly built for mobile use thanks to their innovative diode cooling technology, and they are even available as a 19" rack mount laser.
 Furthermore, customized laser designs are designed, created and thoroughly tested in our own application laboratory.
 Additional components such as processing optics, scanners, beam switches, and monitoring systems round off Laserline’s growing portfolio.
 Users are offered training, as well as service and maintenance agreements.
 In case of malfunctions, a 24/7 service hotline and teleservice with remote diagnosis and remote maintenance are available.

 Typical fields of use for Laserline’s diode lasers includetraditional industrial applications in material processing, such as welding, brazing, hardening, softening, and creating or repairing coatings.
 Additionally, Laserline’s diode lasers have become established within plastic welding and in newer manufacturing processes, such as additive manufacturing (metal 3D printing) or the welding of fiber composites.
 Users primarily come from the automotive industry, or the engineering, toolmaking and mold-making industries.
 Many companies in the aerospace industry and heavy industrycount on Laserline today, too.